A Universal Bilinear Model for the Dependence of Void Asymmetry Distributions on $\Omega_{m}$ and $\sigma_{8}$: Physical Analysis

-Figure~\ref{fig:gam} shows $p(\Delta z_{\rm max})$ for nine different cosmologies (black filled circles) and compares them with the analytical Gamma distribution (red solid lines) given in Equation (\ref{eqn:gam}) with best-fit value of $\theta$.
-It is worth emphasizing here that the value of $k$ is fixed at the for all of the nine cosmologies.
-Despite that we adjust only $\theta$ of the Gamma distribution, the analytical and numerical results notably agree with each other very well.
-Although the results only for the nine exemplary cosmologies (three belonging to each of the three classes) are shown in Figure~\ref{fig:gam}, it is confirmed that the single parameter formula validly describes $p(\Delta z_{\rm max})$ for all of the $44$ cosmologies considered.
-Recalling the result of~\citet{KL25} that the probability density distribution of void spins determined in the 3D real space was well described by the same generalized Gamma distribution, we interpret these good agreements between $p(\Delta z_{\rm max})$ and Equation~\ref{eqn:gam} for all of the cosmologies considered as an evidence that the redshift asymmetry distribution of voids measured in projected 2D redshift space indeed reflects well the true void spin distribution in 3D real space.
+Fig.~\ref{fig:gam} shows $p(\Delta z_{\rm max})$ for three exemplary cosmologies (black filled circles) and compares them with the analytical Gamma model (red solid lines) given in Eq. ~(\ref{eqn:gam}) with the best-fit value of $\theta$.
+The shape parameter, $k$, is set at the Planck best-fit value of $6.551$ for all of the three cases.
+Despite that we adjust only the scale parameter, $\theta$, of the generalized Gamma distribution, Eq.(\ref{eqn:gam}) is still in remarkably good agreements with the numerical results for all of the three cases.
+Although Fig.\ref{fig:gam} displays the results only for the three exemplary cosmologies, we confirm that the single parameter formula, Eq.(\ref{eqn:gam}), validly describes $p(\Delta z_{\rm max})$ for all of the $33$ cosmologies considered.
+Recalling the result of~\citet{2025JCAP...06..011K} that the probability density distribution of void spins determined in 3D real-space was well described by the same generalized Gamma distribution, we interpret these good agreements between $p(\Delta z_{\rm max})$ and Eq.(\ref{eqn:gam}) for all of the cosmologies considered as an evidence that the void asymmetry distributions measured in projected 2D redshift space indeed are an efficient practical proxy of the true void spin distributions defined in 3D real-space.